June 28, 2023

 But the real surprise of the afternoon came just before 2 pm when we made our way to the Hobart Bluff Trailhead.
 There, at the edge of the parking area, sat a vault toilet!
 You know you are riding the ‘hikertrash express’ when you get as ridiculously excited as I became at the idea of a toilet seat.
 And there was even TP inside too.
 Thank you USFS!!!

 I was equally happy to see some trash cans at the trailhead.
-We were only on our third day our adventure, and I honestly didn’t have that much trash going.
+We were only on the third day of our adventure, and I honestly didn’t have that much trash going.
 I play this little game with myself in the backcountry where I fold up all my used food wrappers, baby wipes, and first aid detritus, and I try to stuff it all into a single item (like a ramen wrapper) just to see how small I can condense my trash’s volume.
 But that didn’t mean I wanted to carry the weight one more mile than necessary.
 My trash from the last 48 hours was 100% getting dumped here!

 As I slammed the metal critter-proof lid closed on the can, I turned my attention to find our next trailhead on the opposite side of the parking area.
 My eyes landed on dozens of school-aged kids, and it looked like some sort of summer camp was taking place at the trailhead.